Tori (wrestler): Kane's girlfriend and D-Generation X (1999–2000)

 Kane continued to feud with X-Pac, and on January 27, 2000, he was ambushed in the ring by the McMahon-Helmsley Faction when tricking him into joining DX, X-Pac's allies.
 After tying Kane up, X-Pac revealed that Tori was now his girlfriend.
 Tori began accompanying X-Pac and his partner Road Dogg to the ring, becoming a member of the new D-Generation X in a brief heel turn.
 She helped X-Pac defeat Kane (who was now accompanied by Paul Bearer) at No Way Out, but was unable to stop Kane from defeating him at WrestleMania 2000 and was also given a Stink Face from Rikishi during the match.
 Additionally, she helped Stephanie McMahon win the Women's Championship from Jacqueline in March by hitting a DDT on Jacqueline.
 Although she stopped competing in regular matches, she was a special guest referee for the first women's battle royal which featured Lita, Ivory, Jacqueline, The Kat and Terri Runnels.
 She helped Stephanie retain her title by attacking Lita and allowing Stephanie to enter the ring and claim victory.
 She continued to participate in high-profile storylines with the McMahon-Helmsley faction for the next few months.
-Along with X Pac and the Road Dogg she began feuding with the Dudley Boys, twice putting Bubba Ray Dudley through a table.
+Along with X Pac and the Road Dogg she began feuding with the Dudley Boyz, twice putting Bubba Ray Dudley through a table.
 At the King of the Ring in June, Tori, X-Pac, and Road Dogg participated in a table and dumpster match against the Dudley Boyz that ended with the Dudleyz powerbombing her through a table.
 Poch was sidelined with a torn labrum on June 24, which Jim Ross described as an unfortunate set-back to her push.
 She underwent surgery with Dr. James Andrews.
 On the October 30 edition of Raw, Tori returned in a segment at WWF New York, confronting and slapping X-Pac due to the events at King of the Ring.